Rajneesh100/fireflies_n_elixir/README.md

 3. a broadcaster (publishes to all the fireflies in the system through some thread id)
 4. clock & state manipulation logic

-so I explored about implementing listener and broadcaster logic.
-I found one YouTube video with help of GPT in which I got to know about inter-process communication, it was in context of a parallel cart management service where through Elixir we can manage thousands of concurrent processes ([link](https://www.youtube.com/watch?v=J2F9z_0XFj4)).
-I watched a few other short videos around it, to get together with syntax I went to GPT, like instead of sending messages directly manually through Elixir interactive session, how to do it in code level.
-A few times I used GPT to understand the syntax meaning like what does this one\_on\_one
+now i had this minimal requiremnet that i needed to figur out, mostly the inter process message passing part. so I explored about implementing listener and broadcaster logic.
+I found one YouTube video with help of GPT in which I got to know about inter-process communication, it was in context of a parallel cart management service which felt similar to what i needed. the video: ([link](https://www.youtube.com/watch?v=J2F9z_0XFj4)).
+I watched a few other short videos around it, to get together with syntax.
+I went to GPT for like instead of sending messages directly manually through Elixir interactive session, how to do it in code level.
+A few times I used GPT to understand the syntax meaning like what does this one\_on\_one here

 ```elixir
 Supervisor.start_link([], strategy: :one_for_one)
 ```
 mean here (start the crashed process only, let it fail alone concept instead of affecting the entire system, contain the failure).
-So yeah, I used LLMs for syntax understanding and exploring logic behind certain things.
+So yeah, I used LLMs for syntax understanding and finding key resources to learn & impliment my ideas in simplest way possible.

 ---